 Treatment with IQoro can begin soon after a child’s first birthday.
-IQoro in its ’small’ size suits children between one and a half and 12 years old and has the same form and function as the adults’ model.
+IQoro in its ’small’ size suits children between one and 10 years old and has the same form and function as the adults’ model.

 The treatment period for children will vary depending upon the severity of the condition and may be necessary through all the growing years.